dotzeno/yahboom-raspi-cooling-fan/README.md

 EXAMPLE 2:

-If I want to use the AIO script (Fan, RGB and OLED functions enabled), then in one terminal window, run:
+If I want to use the AIO script (Fan is temp controlled on/off, RGB is on a cycle and OLED functions enabled), then in one terminal window, run:

 ```bash
 python RGB_Cooling_HAT.py